Students intending to participate in an exchange at Nagoya University are requested to apply to NUPACE online at

 NB.
 Partner institutions will be provided with a link and access code one month prior to the nomination deadline.

-Early April Admission 2024: |
+| Early April Admission 2027: | Thursday, 1 October 2026 |

 Application Deadlines

-The online application process must be completed, with all required documents uploaded, by the following dates:
+The online application process MUST be completed, with all required documents uploaded, by the following dates:

-Early April Admission 2024: |
+| Early April Admission 2027: | Thursday, 15 October 2026 |

-Important Notes:
+Important Notes

-- As many partner institutions conduct a preliminary screening process for the purpose of selecting exchange students, it is strongly recommended that you consult with the International Office of your home university well in advance of the NUPACE application deadlines.
+As many partner institutions conduct a preliminary screening process for the purpose of selecting exchange students, it is strongly recommended that you consult with the International Office of your home university well in advance of the NUPACE application deadlines.

-Notification of Results:
+Notification of Results

 The results of the preliminary document screening examination, as conducted by Nagoya University (and separate from the scholarship screening), will be made available to students as follows: